mickymacirl/CI-P4-ICSB/TESTING.md

 Description:

-Ensure a normal can create a comment on a post
+Ensure a standard user can create a comment on a post

 Steps: